 What is Ubuntu?

 As cited from https://ubuntu.com/ , Ubuntu is open-source operating system software that runs from the desktop, to the cloud, to all your internet connected things.
-In addition to that, Ubuntu is freely available complete Linux operating system.
+In addition to that, Ubuntu is a freely available complete Linux operating system.
 Based on that definition, we can simply define that Ubuntu is an operating system similar to Windows or iOS.
 What makes it different from those last two mentioned operating systems is that Ubuntu is open-source software.
-This means that you can freely download and install it in your device (laptop).
+This means that you can freely download and install it on your device (laptop).

 Is it possible to install Ubuntu on Windows 10?